 The undeniable champion especially when working with desserts, the Granny Smith apple brings tremendous crispness and zip to the table.
-The tart nature of the fruit beautifully offsets the sweetness inherent to things like pie, scones, even donuts.
+The tart nature of the fruit beautifully offsets the sweetness inherent in things like pie, scones, even donuts.
 And the firmness of the apple stands up to the abuse of cooking quite well, meaning you don’t have to worry much about the integrity of your fruit.

 Devised by the University of Minnesota in the 1960s, the Honeycrisp didn’t hit the supermarket produce section until the 90s.
 It has since become incredibly popular, an apple beloved for its sweet flavor and often substantial size.
 These apples are tasty on their own and perhaps the most versatile when it comes to baking, great in everything from chicken pot pies to muffins.